When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking

 \subsection{Static Typing and Subtyping}

-\Cref{fig:formal-typing} and \Cref{fig:formal-subtype} presents the declarative typing and subtyping rules of \arenalang.
-Our typing system unifies all references under a single reference type, independent of their allocation form.
-In comparison, \citep{david} introduce new cyclic reference types to support cyclic programs and lose the generality of deep dependency, which will be discussed in \Cref{sec:case-fixpoint}.
-Shadow arenas are abstracted away from static typing, simplifying the surface syntax.
-Without subsequent coallocation \arenacontent{\rulename{t1refat}}, \arenalang degenerates to the declarative typing system in \citet{wei24}, as coarse-grained reachability tracking degenerates to fine-grained with only arenas of size one.
+\Cref{fig:formal-typing} and \Cref{fig:formal-subtype} present the declarative typing and subtyping rules of \arenalang.
+All references share a single reference type, independent of their allocation form.
+Unlike \citet{david}, who introduce specialized cyclic reference types with constraints, our system retains full deep dependencies of arguments while supporting cycles, which will be discussed in \Cref{sec:case-fixpoint}.
+Shadow arenas do not show up in static typing, simplifying the surface syntax.
+In the absence of coallocation \arenacontent{\rulename{t1refat}}, \arenalang collapses to the declarative typing system of \citet{wei24}, since coarse-grained reachability tracking degenerates to fine-grained tracking over arenas of size one.